Ted Jackson, President and Treasurer

 Dr. Jerry Nagel grew up in the Canadian border region of northern New York and eventually arrived at ETSU to teach vertebrate zoology in 1969.
 For many years he has been active in environmental and natural history activities in the region.
 His primary current interests are the financial access needs of the poor and steady-state economics.
 He also served as chairman of the Mission & Outreach Committee at Covenant Presbyterian Church in Johnson City.

 Rick Phelps is a native Tennessean who is retired from Eastman, where he worked as an analytical environmental chemist.
-He is a founding member, past president, and trustee of Southern Appalachian Highlands Conservancy, and current board member of Appalachian Voices.
-In the past, he has served on the boards of the TN Scenic Rivers Assoc., Kingsport Kiwanis Club, and Woodstone Homeowners Assn. and as president of the Eastman Hiking and Canoe Club, and of TriCity Divers.
+He is a founding member, past president, and trustee of Southern Appalachian Highlands Conservancy.
+In the past, he has served on the boards of the TN Scenic Rivers Assoc., Appalachian Voices, Kingsport Kiwanis Club, and Woodstone Homeowners Assn., and as president of the Eastman Hiking and Canoe Club, and of TriCity Divers.
 His primary interests are the protection of our mountain heritage (especially the Roan massif); and stopping MTR mining.
-Alternative energy sources and global climate change are other concerns.
+Alternative energy sources and global climate change are other concerns, and he participates as a member-at-large for the TN Citizens Climate Lobby.
 Rick's hobbies include: hiking, canoeing, and fly fishing.
 He follows Appalachian music.